-\$ keytool -import -trustcacerts -alias cmhost \ -file /opt/cloudera/security/x509/cmhost.pem \ -keystore /opt/cloudera/security/jks/cmhost-keystore.jks -storepass password
+''' $ keytool -importcert -trustcacerts -alias cmhost \ -file /opt/cloudera/security/x509/cmhost.pem \ -keystore /opt/cloudera/security/jks/cmhost-keystore.jks -storepass password '''

-You must see the following response to the above command for the certificate to have been properly imported against its private key.
+You must see the following response verifying that the certificate has been properly imported against its private key.

+'''

 Certificate reply was installed in keystore

+'''

-Since the issued certificate has now been imported by the Java keystore, the original certificate-signing request (.CSR) and certificate files are no longer needed by Java services on that host, and the certificate and private key will now be accessed through the keystore.
+Because the issued certificate has been imported by the Java keystore, the original certificate-signing request (.CSR) and certificate files are no longer needed by Java services on that host, and the certificate and private key are now accessed through the keystore.

-However, it will still be necessary to export the private key from the Jave keystore to make the certificate usable by Hue and the Cloudera Manager Agent.
-For instructions on reusing certificates, see Private Key and Certificate Reuse Across Java Keystores and OpenSSL on page 150.
+However, you still must export the private key from the Jave keystore to make the certificate usable by Hue and the Cloudera Manager Agent.
+For instructions on reusing certificates, see Private Key and Certificate Reuse Across Java Keystores and OpenSSL on page 154.